-4.2 Quarterly Reporting
+4.2 QUARTERLY REPORTING

 The Agency shall provide a quarterly report to the CDE.
-The Agency shall comply with EC Section 56504.5(d), and 5 CCR Section 3092 concerning filing quarterly reports with the CDE quarterly reports filed by the Agency shall be received by the CDE no later than 30 calendar days after the end of the quarter.
+The Agency shall comply with EC Section 56504.5(d), and 5 CCR Section 3092 concerning filing quarterly reports with the CDE.
+Quarterly reports filed by the Agency shall be received by the CDE no later than 30 calendar days after the end of the quarter.

 For the purposes of this contract, "quarter" refers to each one-fourth of the state fiscal year, which begins on July 1 of the previous calendar year and ends on June 30 of the immediately following year.
-Each quarterly report shall be sent to the CDE via electronic mail.
+Each quarterly report shall be sent to the CDE via electronic mail or electronic filing system.
+The OAH will notify CDE personnel when files have been uploaded to the electronic filing system.